olivecha/guitarsounds/paper/paper.md

 The guitarsounds package is divided in two main components.
 First, the package is constructed around a convenient object oriented Application Programming Interface (API) which can be used to extract features from sounds and visualize them according to the experimenter's needs.
 Then, a graphical user interface (GUI) makes all the features of `guitarsounds` available to users less knowledgeable in programming.
-`guitarsounds` is meant to be used with the Jupyter Notebook interface as to allow interactively exploring the sound data, either with the API or the GUI.
+`guitarsounds` is meant to be used with the Jupyter Notebook interface as to permit interactively exploring the sound data, either with the API or the GUI.

 The main features of guitarsounds are:

-- Load and save sounds to and from the WAVE file format
-- Automated Conditioning and normalization of loaded sounds to allow for a meaningful comparison
+- Automate the loading, conditioning and normalization of  sound files to meaningfully compare their features.
-- Visualization of  different features of the sounds, among them which are relevant to musical instrument design:
+- Visualize sounds features relevant to musical instrument design, such as:
     - Linear and logarithmic time envelop
     - Octave bins Fourier transform
     - Fourier transform peaks
     - Time dependent damping
-- Divide sounds in frequency bins to analyze variations in temporal behaviour for different frequency ranges
+- Divide sounds in frequency bins to analyze variations in temporal behaviour for different frequency ranges.
-- Extract the Fourier transform peaks of an harmonic signal using a custom peak finding algorithm
+- Extract the Fourier transform peaks of an harmonic signal using a custom peak finding algorithm.
 - Extract numerical values of certain features such as the Helmholtz cavity frequency of a guitar or an estimation of the fundamental frequency of a signal
-- Provide a easy to use signal processing API to extract new features according to specific needs which deals with lower level features such as the soundfile sample rate
+- Provide a easy to use signal processing API to extract new features according to specific needs which deals with lower level features such as the sound file sample rate

+Specifically, the API provides 5 classes nested together : `SoundPack`, `Sound`, `Signal`, `Plot`.
+Starting from the innermost class, the `Plot` class handles the low level plotting of specific features, such as plotting the FFT for a single sound file.
+The `Signal` class is used to store the array corresponding to a single signal.
+For example, if a sound file is read and filtered, the array resulting from the filtering operation will be stored in a new instance of the `Signal` class.
+An instance of the `Plot` class is constructed when a `Signal` class instance is constructed and stored as an attribute of the `Signal` class.
+The `Signal` class provides all the features relying only on a single sound signal as class methods.
+The `Sound` class is used to store all the information corresponding to a single sound file.
+When a `.wav` file is read, all the processing is handled by the `Sound` class, such as truncating, filtering or normalizing the sound signal.
+The `Sound` class provides the features relying on more than one `Signal` instance, but still using the information from a single sound file, such as the power distribution of a sound across different frequency bins.
+Finally, the `SoundPack` class is constructed from multiple `Sound` instances and provides the features used to compare the data between different sound files.
+The `SoundPack` methods are divided between methods developed to compare two sounds and methods developed to compare an arbitrary amount of sounds.
+As an example, the method plotting the FFT of two sounds in a mirror configuration can only be called if the `SoundPack` was constructed using exactly two sounds, whereas, the method showing a table of the different sound fundamental frequencies can be called for a `SoundPack` instance created using an arbitrary number of `Sounds`.

+###### TODOOOO : rewrite example using the log-time envelop

 An example code snippet which compares the Fourier transform peaks of two signals is presented below with the associated output in \autoref{fig:fft-comp}.
 Both sounds are loaded from wave files, conditioned by setting the signal onset at a specific value from the signal start and trimming the signal according to its fundamental.
 The SoundPack object was created to easily compare a set of sounds.
 Different features are available when instantiating the SoundPack with two and more than two sounds.
 The `matplotlib` python package is used to visualize the sound features, thus the figures created by guitarsounds can be accessed to modify or save them.